 exemption with credit refers to cases where a student is granted exemption from UWI courses because the student has already passed courses in other programmes at the UWI or passed courses of similar content at other recognized institutions.
 Students are not required to take replacement courses.
+Requests should be made via the Automated Student Request System (ASRS) accessed via Student Administrative System (SAS).

 exemption without credit refers to cases where a student is granted exemption from UWI courses because s/he has already passed equivalent courses/subjects at other recognized institutions or from other examination bodies.
 Students granted exemption without credit are required to take replacement courses.
+Requests should be made via the Automated Student Request System (ASRS) accessed via Student Administrative System (SAS).